eleweek/histsync/README.md

 2. Activate virtual environment ```source histsync-venv/bin/activate```
 3. Install dependencies ```pip install -r requirements-dev.txt```

+Note, that if your system uses python3 by default, you should run ```virtualenv -p PYTHON_EXE histsync-venv``` in step 1, where PYTHON_EXE is a path to python2 executable.

 ### Database

 HistSync uses postgres in production(and it is recommended to use postgres in development), but using sqlite is also fine.